You know what?

 Family Centered Treatment (FCT) is an intensive in-home model of therapy for families in crisis.
 FCT is based directly on Family Systems Theory, the theory that shifting family relationship dynamics is powerful in resolving any one family member's issues.
 FCT treats families as a whole, interconnected system.

 From 2012-2013 I trained in FCT.
-This process was highly structured and required the consistent use of videotaping my sessions and reviewing these with a certified trainer.
+This process was highly structured and also required the consistent use of videotaping my sessions for review with a certified trainer.